publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schIV/ptC/m__us_usc_t6_s231.md

         (1) __Transfer of funds__

-            Out of funds collected by fees authorized under sections 136 and 136a of title 21, the Secretary of Agriculture shall transfer, from time to time in accordance with the agreement under subsection (e) of this section, to the Secretary funds for activities carried out by the Secretary for which such fees were collected.
+            Out of funds collected by fees authorized under sections 136 and 136a of title 21, the Secretary of Agriculture shall transfer, from time to time in accordance with the agreement under subsection (e), to the Secretary funds for activities carried out by the Secretary for which such fees were collected.

         (2) __Limitation__